 Dealing with a Compromised Google Workspace Account situation? — Here’s what to do:

 If you have suspicions about a particular account(s), we recommend first checking with the account owner(s).
 Maybe they’ve been abroad recently, logged in from a new device or forgot their password, etc.

 If you confirm that the account in question has in fact been compromised, promptly follow the security steps outlined by Google here.

 Remember, Speed is crucial here — You’d want to make sure that the lag time between spotting one of those tell-tale signs and investigating and addressing it isn’t too long.

 Finally, users should also be advised to run Google’s security Checkup from time to time to review security-related activity on their accounts.
 It literally takes a few seconds.

-Need more help identifying a compromised Google Workspace account or want to learn more about how GAT can help you ramp up your domain’s security? — Contact our team here.
+Need more help identifying a compromised Google Workspace account?
+Want to learn more about how GAT can help you ramp up your domain’s security?
+Contact our team here.
 We’ll be happy to help!

 Stay in the loop